 - These spaces are only available to students during scheduled lessons or supervised recess/lunch times.
-At other times, they are out-of-bounds.
-Supervision for early morning drop-off starts at 6:30 AM. - There should be no touching or pushing one another during play time.
+At other times, they are out-of-bounds. - There should be no touching or pushing one another during play time.

 SWIMMING EDUCATION

 Swimming is a significant part of the educational program Starting from KG and continuing through Elementary, and due to its nature in terms of changing and safety requirements, it is given special mention in this handbook.
 Ajial has a fully qualified Lifeguard, who is present at all times during swimming lessons; swimming lessons are cancelled if the lifeguard is absent for any reason.
 Care is taken to maintain correct water quality and water and air temperature in the swimming pool and changing areas.
 Any student who is not following the swimming teacher or lifeguard's rules, indicated below, will lose pool privileges.
 This may affect their grade.
 Students must follow all swimming pool regulations posted in the pool area and shared with students and parents at the start of the school year.